ahiser24/Game-Drop/README.md

 * **Discord Webhook** = Enter the webhook for the Discord channel you want to send the video to.
 See: [Creating a Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for more details.
 * **Update** = Click this button to register the Discord Webhook.
 * **Drop It** = Encode the video and send it to the Discord channel if entered.

+## FAQ
+* If a message says **FFMPeg not found**, please install FFMpeg by following the prerequisites section.
+A reboot may be required for your system to recognize the FFMPEG installation.